San Juan County Court Records

 - Processing takes 7–15 working days from receipt.

-For electronic fingerprinting, applicants can schedule through an authorized IdentoGo location.
+For electronic fingerprinting, schedule through an authorized IdentoGO location.
 Manual fingerprinting is available at NMDPS headquarters in Santa Fe (4491 Cerrillos Road) Monday through Friday, 8:00 a.m. to 4:00 p.m., for $9.00 for the first two cards and $2.50 per additional card.

 Arrest and Detention Records

-The San Juan County Sheriff’s Office handles arrest records for incidents within its jurisdiction.
-Current and recent detainees can be searched through the Adult Detention Center Detainee Inquiry portal by name, booking number, or booking date.
-The detention center can also be reached at (505) 566-4500, ext.
-5618, for booking, charge, and bonding information.
+The San Juan County Sheriff's Office handles arrest records for incidents within its jurisdiction.
+You can search current and recent detainees through the Adult Detention Center Detainee Inquiry portal by name, booking number, or booking date.
+For booking, charge, and bonding information, the detention center can also be reached at (505) 566-4500, ext.
+5618.

 San Juan County Civil Court Records

 Civil cases in San Juan County are divided by monetary threshold and case type.
-The Eleventh Judicial District Court holds jurisdiction over civil matters exceeding $10,000, including contract disputes, personal injury claims, property disputes, foreclosures, and appeals from lower courts.
-The magistrate courts handle civil claims up to $10,000, landlord-tenant matters, and restraining orders.
+The Eleventh Judicial District Court handles civil matters exceeding $10,000 — including contract disputes, personal injury claims, property disputes, foreclosures, and appeals from lower courts.
+Magistrate courts handle civil claims up to $10,000, landlord-tenant matters, and restraining orders.

 Filing Fees

-New Mexico district courts apply a uniform fee schedule set by statute (NMSA 1978, § 34-6-20).
-Based on schedules published by other districts in the Eleventh Judicial District’s circuit, typical fees include:
+New Mexico district courts use a uniform fee schedule set by statute (NMSA 1978, 34-6-20).
+Based on schedules published by other districts in the Eleventh Judicial District's circuit, typical fees include:

 | Case Type | Fee |